yiisoft/yii-bulma/README.md

 [![Mutation testing badge](https://img.shields.io/endpoint?style=flat&url=https%3A%2F%2Fbadge-api.stryker-mutator.io%2Fgithub.com%2Fyiisoft%2Fyii-bulma%2Fmaster)](https://dashboard.stryker-mutator.io/reports/github.com/yiisoft/yii-bulma/master)
 [![static analysis](https://github.com/yiisoft/yii-bulma/workflows/static%20analysis/badge.svg)](https://github.com/yiisoft/yii-bulma/actions?query=workflow%3A%22static+analysis%22)

-This Yii Framework extension encapsulates Bulma components and plugins in terms of Yii widgets, and thus makes using Bulma components/plugins in Yii applications extremely easy.
+This Yii Framework package encapsulates Bulma components and plugins in terms of Yii widgets, and thus makes using Bulma components/plugins in Yii applications convenient.

 ## Installation

 ```php
 composer require yiisoft/yii-bulma
 ```
-## Usage assets
+## Using assets

 Bulma is a CSS framework that provides all the CSS and SASS files to customize your application, the widgets by default do not register any Asset so you must register them in your application to be used, since you can simply use the Default CSS file layout, or build your own custom CCS.

 Three Assets are provided:

 - [BulmaAsset:](https://bulma.io/) CSS, SASS file bulma css framework without JS code.
-- [BulmaHelperAsset:](https://github.com/jmaczan/bulma-helpers) CSS, SASS, MIXINS it is an auxiliary library provide file helpers for bulma css framework.
+- [BulmaHelperAsset:](https://github.com/jmaczan/bulma-helpers) CSS, SASS, MIXINS it is an auxiliary library provide file helpers for Bulma CSS framework.
-- [BulmaJsAsset:](https://github.com/jgthms/bulma) Vizuaalog/BulmaJs it is an auxiliary library that has all the JS used by the bulma css framework, you can decide to use this library, or alternatively write your own JS code.
+- [BulmaJsAsset:](https://github.com/jgthms/bulma) Vizuaalog/BulmaJs it is an auxiliary library that has all the JS used by the Bulma CSS framework, you can decide to use this library, or alternatively write your own JS code.

 To use only the widgets, just register `BulmaAsset::class`, which we can do in several ways.